Atlamillias/DearPyPixl/README.md

 DearPyPixl is a graphical user interface library offering object-oriented bindings and extensions of [DearPyGui](https://github.com/hoffstadt/DearPyGui).

-Documentation is always a work-in-progress, however most of the documentation for DearPyGui will also apply to DearPyPixl.
-It can be found [here](https://dearpygui.readthedocs.io/en/latest/index.html).
-DearPyPixl also has its own channel in the official [DearPyGui Discord server](https://discord.gg/tyE7Gu4) where you can ask me questions.

 ## Installation
 The newest version of this library is currently not available on PyPi.
 To install:
 * Clone the repo.